curbengh/curbengh.github.io/source/_posts/firefox-instances-profiles.md

 firefox --no-remote -P 'Profile Z'
 ```

+## Multi-Account Containers

-**Edit:** Similar functionality can be achieved by using Multi-Account Containers.
-It is a built-in feature introduced since Firefox 50, but disabled by default (as of Firefox 68).
+Multi-Account Containers is a built-in feature introduced since Firefox 50, but disabled by default (as of Firefox 68).
 Follow this link [[wiki.mozilla.org]](https://wiki.mozilla.org/Security/Contextual_Identity_Project/Containers) for instruction and more details.
 The feature was initially available as an add-on and it is still available (as of August 2019) and may offer [better user experience](https://support.mozilla.org/en-US/kb/containers).
 Install it from [[addons.mozilla.org]](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/).